Cartridges of the Mondragon Rifle

-These are the cartridges that were used in the manual bolt action and the self loading rifles.
-The 30-30 was only used in a single Model 1900 presentation rifle that was given to President Porfirio Diaz.
-This rifle, in 30-30 Winchester, resides in the Museo del Ejercito Mexicano according to Mr Tanner, “Guns of the World” page 295.
+The above cartridges were used in both the manual bolt action and the self-loading rifles.
+The 30-30 cartridge was only used in a single Model 1900 presentation rifle that was given to President Porfirio Diaz.
+This Mondragon model 1900 rifle, in 30-30 Winchester, resides in the Museo del Ejercito Mexicano, according to Mr Tanner, “Guns of the World” page 295.

 5.2 x 68mm Mondragon

-Since the rifle was being built by SIG, a Swiss arms company, it would make logical sense that Mondragon would seek out the famous Colonel Rubin, the famous Swiss cartridge inventor, to design a cartridge specifically for the Mondragon rifle.
+Since this rifle was being built by SIG, a Swiss arms company, it would make logical sense that Mondragon would seek out the famous Colonel Rubin, the famous Swiss cartridge inventor to design a cartridge specifically for the Mondragon rifle.
 The famous Colonel Rubin was the inventor of the 7.5 x 55 Swiss cartridge and the British .303 cartridge to name a couple.

 This new 5.2 mm round was very high tech with super performance for a cartridge of the late 1800’s.
-Utilizing a rimless case the bullet speed would be double that of black powder cartridges, 1400 fps vs 2900 fps.
+Utilizing a rimless case, the bullet speed would be double that of black powder cartridges, 2900 fps vs 1400 fps.
 This cartridge was the 5.2mm series and was tested in several different calibers, lengths and loadings.
 Mondragon eventually settled on the 5.2 x 68mm for the manual breech loading bolt action guns.
-I have limited information about this round because I can only draw conclusions based on my personal collection of only 3 rounds and whatever info I can find in books.
-If you are interested in this cartridge look up “GUNS OF THE WORLD”, 1972, and the “MONDRAGON” article on page 286, by Mr Hans Tanner
+I have limited information about this round since I can only draw conclusions based on my personal collection of only 7 rounds and whatever info I can find in books.
+If you are interested in this cartridge look up “GUNS OF THE WORLD”, 1972, and the “MONDRAGON” article on page 286, by Mr. Hans Tanner.

-What appears to be a very small bullet (.208 caliber), is actually a 90 grain projectile that is 1.2 inches long and seated very deeply into the case.
-Whether the washer and bullet combination is just is for support because of the small neck surface area, or is there a “Colonel Rubin” secret?
-Does this “expanding chamber” reduce the chamber pressure during the combustion and gas expansion phase of firing?
-Perhaps someone with a better understanding of chamber combustion pressures will fill us in.
+What appears to be a very small bullet of .208 caliber, is actually a 1.2-inch-long projectile, weighing 90 grains, and seated very deeply into the case.
+Is the odd washer and bullet combination just for the bullets support because of the small neck surface area, or is there a “Colonel Rubin” secret?
+Does this “expanding chamber” concept reduce the chamber pressure during combustion and the gas expansion phase of firing?
+Perhaps a reader with a better understanding of the chamber combustion process will fill us in.

-The projectile is 90-grain jacketed bullet of .208 caliber and was launched at 2900 fps.
+The projectile is a 90-grain jacketed bullet of .208 caliber and was launched at 2900 fps.
 That doesn’t sound like much compared to cartridges of today, but consider this, the current 5.56 NATO round fires a 62 grain bullet of .223 at about 3000 fps.
-The 5.2 mm Mondragon was made during a time where black powder driven bullets maxed out at 1400-1500 fps.

 A flatter shooting cartridge requires less ballistic guesswork on the part of the average soldier, this makes the shooter less likely to miss because of the high trajectory of slower bullets.
 Also referred to as Point-Blank range.

 The advent of smokeless powders in the late 1800’s initiated a radical series of new cartridges of smaller calibers.
 With Mondragon’s radical new gun design, a new cartridge was also needed.
 General Mondragon must have been so impressed by the new European small calibers such as the 6.5 x 55mm Swedish and the 6.5 x 54mm Mannlicher cartridges that he created his own.
 Mondragon’s first cartridge which was similar to the European versions was called the 6.5 x 53mm Mondragon.
 (It’s his gun, why can’t he call it that?)

 The first two rounds (7×57 and 7.65) were specifically chosen for the South American market, these calibers were already popular south of the US border.
-The 7.5 x 55mm Swiss round was a conversion for some trials guns tested by the Swiss forces designated the Model 1917.
+The 7.5 x 55mm Swiss was for some trials guns tested by the Swiss Army and Air Force and designated the Model 1917.

 You will find 99% of the Mondragon self-loading rifles in 7x57mm Mauser.